 Get involved: Subscribe to HLO news and information

 Regulations are not set in stone.
-That's why we encourage the public and practitioners to get involved in legislation and rulemaking.
+This is why we encourage practitioners and the general public to get involved in legislation and rulemaking.

 Please complete this request form if you would like to receive meeting notices, administrative rule information, legislative updates, and other timely information disseminated by HLO.